loxilb-io/loxilb/README.md

 loxilb works as a L4 load-balancer/service-proxy by default.
 Although L4 load-balancing provides great performance and functionality, at times, an equally performant L7 load-balancer is also necessary in K8s for various use-cases. loxilb also supports L7 load-balancing in the form of Kubernetes Ingress implementation.
 This also benefit users who need L4 and L7 load-balancing under the same hood.

 Additionally, loxilb also supports:
-- [x] kube-proxy replacement with eBPF(full cluster-mesh implementation for Kubernetes).
+- [x] kube-proxy replacement with eBPF(full cluster-mesh implementation for Kubernetes)
 - [x] Ingress Support
 - [x] Kubernetes Gateway API
 - [ ] Kubernetes Network Policies